 Physical Science (matter, energy, forces, fields, chemistry)

 The scope of Latin studies expands in Middle School.
-While keeping up with vocabulary and grammar forms learned previously, Middle School students are faced with new verbs tenses, additional declensions, and pronouns, including, in Class 8, the relative pronouns.
+While keeping up with vocabulary and grammar forms learned previously, Middle School students are faced with new verb tenses, additional declensions, and pronouns.
 Passages to be translated are longer and more complex, testing the student’s knowledge of vocabulary, grammar and syntax.
-Class 8 begins the study of passive verb forms and comparative/superlative adjective forms preparing them for a smooth transition into high school.
+Class 8 begins the study of participles and passive verbs preparing them for a smooth transition into high school.

 Class 7 and Class 8 students study the branch of logic categorized as “informal.”
 Sometimes referred to as “dialectical logic,” informal logic is the language of debate and the interchange of ideas between people.
 Formal logic focuses on deductive reasoning and the structure of a valid sound argument.
 Informal logic examines inductive reasoning and the use of language in an argument.